Robert-van-Engelen/Forth500/manual.md

 constant:

     VARIABLE foo 123 foo ! ↲
-    : now-foo [ foo ] LITERAL ; ↲
+    : now-foo [ foo @ ] LITERAL ; ↲
     456 foo ! ↲
     now-foo . ↲
     123 OK[0]

-This example demonstrates that the constant `123` is compiled into a literal in `now-foo`.
+The example demonstrates how the current value of a variable is compiled into a literal in `now-foo`.

 The `2LITERAL` word compiles double integers (two cells).
 The `SLITERAL` word compiles strings: